ctkelley/MultiPrecisionArrays.jl/README.md

 Herewith, the world's most simple example to show how iterative refinement works.
 We will follow that with some benchmarking on the cost of factorizations.

-The results here, in the docs, and in the paper use Julia 1.10.x and OPENBLAS (the default) for LAPACK and the BLAS.
+The results in this README use Julia 1.10.4 and openBLAS.
 You should consider trying MKL (Intel machines) or [AppleAccelerate](https://github.com/JuliaLinearAlgebra/AppleAccelerate.jl).
 I have switched to AppleAccelerate myself.
-It gets faster with every new OS release.
+It gets faster with every new OS release, but the triangular solvers are still slower than openBLAS.
+The performance (iteration counts and timings) of IR depend on versions of OS/Julia/MultiPrecsionArrays and hour choice of BLAS.
+I have used several different versions in the docs and the ArXiV paper and you should try the examples in your own environment.

 The functions we use are __MPArray__ to create the structure and __mplu!__ to factor the low precision copy.
 In this example high precision is ```Float64``` and low precision is ```Float32```.
 The matrix is the sum of the identity and a constant multiple of the trapezoid rule discretization of the Greens operator for $-d^2/dx^2$ on $[0,1]$